 Scooby Stack: When Ally is breaking up with Larry, the entire office spy on her and try to learn the latest gossip or see how she's coping.
 At one point, they all (minus Richard who is in LA) stick their heads in her door and immediately pull them out when Ally notices them.

-Sexy Santa Dress: Ally wears it while singing "Santa Baby" in one of the Christmas episodes.
+Sexy Santa Dress: Ally wears a short red Santa dress with white lining while singing "Santa Baby" in one of the Christmas episodes.
 Very hot indeed.

 Softer And Slower Cover: The show regularly features various famous songs redone by Vonda Shephard in a slower, quieter style.
 For example, Bing Crosby's "Swing On A Star" was covered with a slower tempo and emphasis on the "Pig" part of the song.